-The School Garden Network of Sonoma County supports and promotes sustainable garden and nutrition-based learning programs in Sonoma County schools, connects school communities with fresh, locally grown foods, and provides a forum for exchanging information and resources.
+School Garden Network promotes and supports school garden programs throughout Sonoma County.
 We empower youth to embrace healthy eating habits and to develop respect for and stewardship of all living things.

 Other projects include:

 - School Affiliate Program- free networking community for schoolsfree program for schools to obtain discounts from local business partnershops and on workshops.